fortio/fortio/README.md

- report (report only UI server), redirect (only the redirect server), proxies (only the -M and -P configured proxies), grpcping (gRPC client), or curl (single URL debug), or nc (single tcp or udp:// connection), or version (prints the full version and build details). where target is a URL (http load tests) or host:port (grpc health test), or tcp://host:port (tcp load test), or udp://host:port (udp load test).
+ report (report only UI server), redirect (only the redirect server), proxies (only the -M and -P configured proxies), grpcping (gRPC client), or curl (single URL debug), or nc (single tcp or udp:// connection), or script (interactive grol script mode or script file), or version (prints the full version and build details). where target is a URL (http load tests) or host:port (grpc health test), or tcp://host:port (tcp load test), or udp://host:port (udp load test).